ndrean/UpImage/README.md

 # UpImg

 This app uploads images to S3 and transforms them into WEBP format to save on bandwidth and storage.
+The transformation is based on `libvips` and the Elixir package `Vix.Vips`.

 We will further implement **image tagging** via AI.

 **[CanIUse-WEBP?](https://caniuse.com/webp)**